 OPI case management is based on a holistic assessment of the client's situation and client choice.
 It considers and finds services for the total needs of the client and does not restrict the assessment to an evaluation of problems for which an agency has services.
 The case manager plans, coordinates and implements a program of care, taking into consideration the client's natural support system, such as family and nonfamily unpaid caregivers; client co-pays; and third party payments, etc. and uses these prior resources before OPI.
 Case managers may serve as advocates to obtain help for their clients by working with other service agencies and to identify and coordinate community resources and natural supports systems for all new referrals and ongoing clients.
 OPI may be used as a supplement to these primary resources as the client's care necessitates.
-Clients are reassessed annually or sooner as needed.
+Clients are reassessed using the CAPS Tool and OPI Risk Assessment Tool annually or sooner as needed.
 The case manager documents the gross monthly income of the household, the allowable deductions of the household and determines a co-pay fee, if any, for services.
 If the client meets the eligibility criteria for Medicaid, the case manager will make the appropriate referral to a Medicaid branch office.

 c.
-Describe how eligibility will be determined.
+Describe how eligibility will be determined and by whom.